pyro-kinetics/pyrokinetics/docs/howtos/parameter_scans.rst

 This will write 3 different input files where the parameter :py:attr:`pyrokinetics.numerics.Numerics.ky` has been changed, with each input file in its own directory under a base directory of ``run_directory``.

-The variable here is always defined in pyrokinetics default units, so when using a code that has a different normalised be aware that the values defined here will be converted to the code own units
+The variable here is always defined in pyrokinetics default units, so when using a code that has a different normalised be aware that the values defined here will be converted to the code own units.
+See `normalisations`.

 This also created a ``pyroscan.json`` file that can be used to initialise a run